 - Debuted on Kindle in the Top 25 on Murder

 - Ranked in the Top 50 on Barnes and Noble

-- Was one of “Seven books on Unsolved Crime that Still Haunt us” on the leading digital crime website
+- Was one of “Seven Books on Unsolved Crime that Still Haunt Us” on the leading digital crime website

-- Rolling Stone and Us Magazines listed “bombshells” from We have your daughter that included Boulder law enforcement leaking more than ten incorrect stories to the media in the first three weeks after the murder.
+- Rolling Stone and Us Magazines listed “bombshells” from We have your daughter which included Boulder law enforcement leaking more than ten incorrect stories to the media in the first three weeks after the murder.
 The stories were published or broadcast without second checking by some media reporters.

 Woodward has reviewed thousands of portions of actual Boulder police reports about the Ramsey case.
 She is the first author/journalist to obtain and utilize police reports.

 Forget everything you think you know about the unsolved murder of JonBenét Ramsey